smmckay/quex-mirror/doc/source/02-syntax/patterns/re-context-free.rst

      six digits must either be followed by a non-hex-digit, a delimiter such as ``"``, ``[``, or ``(``, or specified with leading zeroes (i.e. use
      \\U00071F, for hexadecimal 71F).
 The latter choice is probably the best candidate for an 'established habit'.
-Hexadecimal digits can contain be uppercase or lowercase letters (from A to F).
+Hexadecimal may can contain be uppercase or lowercase letters from A to F.

 .. describe:: \\X7A27